 Here are my tips for minimizing the time it takes to do your weekly meal planning:

 1 – Create a Family Favorites Meal List.
 When you are short on time it is simple and convenient to have a meal list your family already loves at your fingertips!
-To learn how to put together a list of 30 meals your family loves, See how I use Evernote to Meal Plan!
+Learn how to put together a list of 30 meals your family loves!

 For our family the pros for weekly meal planning far outweigh the cons!
 For instance…